 Mental Preparation | DAX Trading Plan

 This is all about how you are today.
 Whether you got a good night’s sleep.
 Did you have a good day yesterday?
 Do you feel ready for the challenge ahead?
 Have you just had an argument?

 If you are not emotionally and psychologically ready for fighting, then trading the market is not good today.
 Take the day off – otherwise, you could make mistakes.
 It is guaranteed to happen if you are raging or angry, distracted or preoccupied.

 What is your pre-trading ritual?

 Or what exercises do you do to prepare yourself for your screen time?

 What music do you listen to before trading?

-Some traders have a market mantra they repeat before the day begins to get them ready.
+Some traders have a market mantra in their DAX trading plan.
+They will also repeat this mantra before the day begins to get them ready.
 Create one that puts you in the right mindset.